3 Important Life Skills Nobody Ever Taught You

 The more emotionally charged the assumption, the more important it is to write it down and challenge it.

-Then, after you’ve gotten 20, go through and write down what it would mean in your life if it were wrong.
+Then, after you’ve gotten 20, go through and write down what it would mean in your life if each were wrong.

 This will feel scary at first.
 A lot of your assumptions you won’t want to question.
 But think of it this way: how confident can you be in your own beliefs if you’ve never challenged them, if you’ve never seen the other side?
 What we want to develop is that ability to see that “other side.”
 And those few occasions when it does appear more likely and more valid, hop on over.